Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 }
 ```

-Given code is only a reference implementation, the actual one might differ,
+This code is only a reference implementation, the actual one might differ
 but should provide the same semantics.
 In particular, note that nullable types are supported
 in contrast to `lateinit var`.
 Thus `null` can be a valid domain value for the property.

-Also, given implementation is not thread-safe.
+Also, the given implementation is not thread-safe.
-A synchronized version can implemented through
+A synchronized version can be implemented through
 compare-and-set operations on the `_value` field.
 Any synchronized implementation should provide
 safe assign-once semantics with the following properties: